MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtoull-strtoull-l-wcstoull-wcstoull-l.md

 ## Remarks

-Each of these functions converts the input string `nptr` to an `unsigned long long` integer value.
+Each of these functions converts the input string *strSource* to an `unsigned long long` integer value.

-`strtoull` stops reading the string `nptr` at the first character it cannot recognize as part of a number.
+`strtoull` stops reading the string *strSource* at the first character it cannot recognize as part of a number.
 This may be the terminating null character, or it may be the first numeric character that's greater than or equal to *base*.
-The setting of the `LC_NUMERIC` category of the locale determines recognition of the radix character in `nptr`; for more information, see [setlocale, _wsetlocale](../../c-runtime-library/reference/setlocale-wsetlocale.md). `strtoull` and `wcstoull` use the current locale; `_strtoull_l` and `_wcstoull_l` instead use the locale that's passed in but are identical otherwise.
+The setting of the `LC_NUMERIC` category of the locale determines recognition of the radix character in *strSource*; for more information, see [setlocale, _wsetlocale](setlocale-wsetlocale.md). `strtoull` and `wcstoull` use the current locale; `_strtoull_l` and `_wcstoull_l` instead use the locale that's passed in but are identical otherwise.
 For more information, see [Locale](../../c-runtime-library/locale.md).

-If `endptr` is not `NULL`, a pointer to the character that stopped the scan is stored at the location that's pointed to by `endptr`.
-If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of `nptr` is stored at the location that's pointed to by `endptr`.
+If *endptr* is not `NULL`, a pointer to the character that stopped the scan is stored at the location that's pointed to by *endptr*.
+If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of *strSource* is stored at the location that's pointed to by *endptr*.

-`wcstoull` is a wide-character version of `strtoull` and its `nptr` argument is a wide-character string.
+`wcstoull` is a wide-character version of `strtoull` and its *strSource* argument is a wide-character string.
 Otherwise, these functions behave identically.

 ### Generic-Text Routine Mappings